Explore Our Historic Houses

 Painswick Rococo Garden is the country's sole surviving complete rococo garden.

-warm welcome to Ragley Hall, ancestral seat of the Hertford family for over 300 years and set in thousands of acres of its own estate overlooking unspoilt Warwickshire countryside.
+Ragley Hall has been the ancestral seat of the Hertford family for over 300 years.
+It is set in thousands of acres of its own estate overlooking unspoilt Warwickshire countryside.

 Rodmarton Manor is a unique Arts and Crafts Manor House containing furniture made locally and with a stunning early 20th-century garden.